danenmao/pterergate-dtf/README.md

 1. MySQL

     PDTF uses a MySQL table `tbl_task` to store the information of created tasks.
-Users shoule provide a MySQL server, and create this table in a database.
+Users should provide a MySQL server, and create this table in a database.

+    See the Usage part to known more.

 2. Redis

    PDTF uses Redis frequently to store kinds of intermediate data.Users should provide a Redis server.

+   See the Usage part to known more.

+## Get Started

+Read the [Get Started](https://github.com/danenmao/pterergate-dtf/wiki/Get-Started) wiki to get how to use PDTF.

 ## Usage